 Students will master the basic sources and methods of theology needed for theological reflection with particular attention to application.
 Some time will be taken to compare and contrast Christian Theology with the majority religious view in the area of the school.

-Introduction to Theology covers origins, and the implications for humanity.
+Introduction to Theology covers origins and the implications for humanity.
 Theology is closely tied to worship and is actually the work of the whole Body of Christ.
-If our worship is correct our theology will also be correct.
-In the same way, if our theology is wrong or off course, our worship will be false or mis-directed.
-The main purpose of Theology for a beginning pastor is to help them guide their congregation into healthy holy lives.
-In most areas of Asia Pacific the existence of God is not as much a question as What kind of God He is in contrast to other concepts that are common in an area.
+If our worship is correct, our theology will also be correct.
+In the same way, if our theology is wrong or off course, our worship will be false or misdirected.
+The main purpose of theology for beginning ministers is to help them guide their congregation into healthy, holy lives.
+In most areas of Asia-Pacific, the existence of God is not as much a question as what kind of God He is in contrast to other concepts that are common in an area.

 CN-5 Ability to identify and explain the main characteristics of the theological foundations of Christianity.

 CN-6 Ability to explain how the theological foundations of Christianity proceed from the Scriptures.

 CN-7 Ability to explain scriptural holiness from the Wesleyan-Armenian holiness perspective.

 CN-14 Ability to summarize the sources of theological reflection, its historical development, and its contemporary expressions.

 CN-15 Ability to demonstrate theological reflection that integrates the Wesleyan approach to Scripture, Tradition, Reason and Experience.

 CN-17 Ability to accurately identify and explain the main characteristics of the nature of God, Christ, the Holy Spirit, the Human Person, Sin, Salvation, the Christian Life, the Church and Sacraments, and Eschatology.